Turn your frequently used contracts into automated templates

 To make a clause conditional, simply

-2. Click the New conditional button (the branching icon) and choose what rules should apply.
-E.g. that the clause shall only appear if the answer to a question is Yes.
+Select Add condition in the block and choose which rules should apply, e.g., that the block shall only appear if the answer to a reference is "Yes".

-3. Click the blue Set button.
+Click the blue Save button.

 Making conditional table rows